LeeTheTech/TabCompleteFilter/README.md

 ## Wiki

-Guides and info about this plugin can be found on our [Wiki](https://lees-plugins.gitbook.io/tabcompletefilter/).
+Guides and info about this plugin can be found here: [Wiki](https://lees-plugins.gitbook.io/tabcompletefilter/)

 ## Building